W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### Career Information.

-- Previously consulting at a niche Digital Transformation Specialist on a large national project.
+- Currently overseeing the design process involving, the digital transformation of systems and applications across a range of SaaS suites in the travel space.
-- Currently overseeing the design process involving, the digital transformation of systems and applications across multiple stakeholder branded services at The AOT Group and Helloworld Ltd.
+- Previously consulting and delivering design solutions at a boutique digital transformation specialist on a large-scale telecommunications service.

 ---